applejaxx/QualityAssessmentTools/documents/Backlog.md

-Go to https://gouda.msudenver.edu/redmine/projects/software-extension-renovators how our epic user stories are broken into goals.
+Go to https://gouda.msudenver.edu/redmine/projects/software-extension-renovators to see how our epic user stories are broken into goals.<br />
 **User Stories backlog** <br />
 1. As a client, I want my program to be run through <B>Checkstyle</B> using Quality Assesment Tools extension.<br />